 1 - Quinoa

-First, let’s talk about quinoa.
-It’s a super versatile grain; yes, we know oats aren’t grains, but bear with us.
+First, let's talk about quinoa (a protein-rich seed from the Chenopodium family, native to the Andes).
+It's a super versatile grain; yes, we know oats aren't grains, but bear with us.

 Swap your oatmeal for quinoa using a 1:1 ratio.
 For an easy recipe, rinse one cup of quinoa and cook it with two cups of water.

-Let it simmer until tender.
-If you also want to explore more amazing substitutes, check out our quinoa substitutes guide.
+If you also want to explore more amazing substitutes, Check out quinoa flour alternatives for baking.

 2 - Chia Pudding